victorpreuss/YalRF/README.md

 # Description

 YalRF is an open-source circuit simulator written in Python.
 The package contains an API for netlist description and to run analyses in the circuit.
+The generated data can be easily processed using numpy and Jupyter Notebooks.

+The main goal of this project is to implement a stable and powerful multi-tone harmonic balance engine with support to autonomous circuits.

-One goal of the project is to integrate YalRF with the scikit-rf / openEMS / SignalIntegrity packages to create a powerful open-source development environment for RF engineers.
+Another will be to integrate YalRF with the scikit-rf / openEMS / SignalIntegrity packages to create a powerful open-source development environment for RF engineers.

-Code example:
+Example of usage:
 ```python
 from yalrf import YalRF